-Exam board: EDEXCEL
+Exam board: Entry requirements: Head of Department: EDEXCEL

-Entry requirements: Grade 5 in Art and Design or upon consultation with Head of Art

-Head of Department: Miss S Jackson
+Grade 5 in Art and Design or upon consultation with Head of Art Miss S Jackson

 The course aims to develop understanding of a wide range of photographic approaches.
 Whether students are interested in digital photography, traditional SLR work or film-making, all will receive expert support and tuition.